Check out the latest information and advice on coronavirus (COVID-19).

 In most elections you should only mark your ballot paper with a single cross (X) in the box next to your choice.
 Follow the instructions displayed in the voting compartment.
 If you write or draw on your ballot paper it may not count and be classed as a ‘spoilt ballot paper’.
-When you have voted, fold your ballot paper in half and put it in the marked ballot box.
-For more information, you can see further details on the Your Vote Matters website.
+When you have voted, fold your ballot paper in half and put it in the ballot box.
+For more information about how to vote, visit the Electoral Commission website.

-The current Electoral Register is for the period 1 December 2017 to 30 November 2018.
+The current Electoral Register is for the period 1 December 2018 to 30 November 2019.
 Throughout this time, electors can be added, deleted or have their details changed.
-The reigster is updated on the first day of each month until 1 September 2018.
+The register is updated in the first few days of every month until 2 September 2019.
 The Electoral Register is a public document, see the section below ‘How can I search the electoral register to find someone?’ for details about inspection arrangements.